bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 We can generate random numbers, but the only thing we can do with these random numbers is see them pop up in the console, which is really not very useful.
-If I wanted to actually take this generated number and do something with it, I can't.
+If I wanted to actually take this generated number and do something with it, I can&apos;t.
 All this function does currently is print out to the console.
 What we could do instead, is we could return the final number.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->